Cray-HPE/docs-csm/operations/validate_csm_health.md

    x3000c0s10b999  # No mgmt port association
    ```

-- HPE PDUs are not supported at this time and will likely show up as not being found in HSM.
-They can be ignored.

-   > Cabinet PDU Controllers have component names (xnames) in the form of `xXmM`, where `X` is the cabinet and `M` is the ordinal of the Cabinet PDU Controller.
+- Cabinet PDU Controllers have component names (xnames) in the form of `xXmM`, where `X` is the cabinet and `M` is the ordinal of the Cabinet PDU Controller.

-   Example mismatch for HPE PDU:
+   Example mismatch for a PDU:

    ```text
    =============== BMCs in SLS not in HSM components ===============